 questions for class discussion

 1. Why has the Plains Indians’ resistance to white encroachment played such a large part in the popular American view of the West?
 How is that mythical past related to the Indians’ actual history?
-See boxed quotes on page 575, 576, 577, and 580.
+(See boxed quotes on page 575, 576, 577, and 580.)

 2. What was romantic about the final phases of frontier settlement, and what was not?
-See section Examining the Evidence on page 590 and section Thinking Globally on pages 592-593.
+(See section Examining the Evidence on page 590 and section Thinking Globally on pages 592-593.)

 3. Why was the “passing of the frontier” in 1890 a disturbing development for many Americans?
 Was the frontier more important as a particular place or as an idea?